just-for-learning/brother_python_learning/README.md

         ```
         estimate: wrong answer, because 0 is not a odd number,nor a even number.
         ```
-2. - [ ] Please use python to write a program that implements a 21 x 21 multiplication table, The effect is as follow:
+2. - [ ] Please use python to write a program that implements a 21 x 21 multiplication table, The effect is as below:
     ```
     1: 1 x 1 = 1
     2: 1 x 2 = 2, 2 x 2 = 4